 That’s a mistake.

 Because the truth is, they are holding your teeth in.
 You could have the healthiest teeth on the planet, but if your gums aren’t in any shape to hold them in place, you’re going to lose them.
 No matter your age.

 But there’s good news: It doesn’t have to be that way.
 There are plenty of things you can do to improve your gum health.

 Forget the Good — Here’s the Bad and the Ugly

 When you ignore your gums, it’s not a pretty outcome.
 And the impact reaches beyond just your mouth.

 It’s vital to keep up with your gum health to maintain a healthy body and immune system.
 Yes, your immune system.

-And we’re not just talking about gum health, although it’s super important.
+And we’re not just talking about gum health, although it’s extremely important.
 All oral hygiene is essential.
-When you don’t have great oral hygiene and gum health, you’re making yourself susceptible to periodontal diseaseand other medical conditions.
+When you don’t have adequate oral hygiene and gum health, you’re making yourself susceptible to periodontal disease and other medical conditions.

 Pay attention to the warning signs